InfiniteBed/Joy-CAD/README.md

 ## Known Issues
 There are several problems with these models:

-- The models have not been completed verified to work, so they may not fit correctly.
+- The models have not been completed tested, so they may not fit correctly.
 - The .STEP file is messy.

 ## Work in Progress